drew-chidi/ml_forensics_project/README.md

 ```
 info proc
 ```
-Take note of your process ID as you will need it to get your VMAs of your python process when working with Volatility and LiME to perform a more in depth analysis.
+Take note of your process ID as you will need it to create a dump memory filee when working with Volatility and LiME to perform a more in-depth analysis.
 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/jfitobhyharvhc5aw1pm.png)

 Explanation of info proc Output
 1. process 21416
-        This is the PID (Process ID) of the running Python process.
+        This is the PID (Process ID) of a running Python process.
         You can use this PID to identify and interact with the process in GDB or other tools (e.g., ps or top in Linux).

 2. cmdline = '/usr/bin/python3 cnn_cifar10.py'